cado-security/product-help/docs/cado/deploy/aws/aws_quick_deployment.md

  ]
 }
 ```
-- A Role (“a Cado Instance Profile Role”), with your Cado Instance Policy attached.
+- A Role (“a / Forensic Acquisition and Investigation Instance Profile Role”), with your / Forensic Acquisition and Investigation Instance Policy attached.
   - To create an instance profile go to **IAM** > **Roles** > **Create Role**.
 Select ‘AWS Service’ for trusted entity type and EC2 for Use case.
 Click Next then select your policy and create.

 ![Trusted Entity](/img/aws-trusted-entity.png)